You are using an outdated browser. Please upgrade your browser to improve your experience.

 This may seem like a far-off concept, especially if your grandchild is very young.
 But as we all know, time flies – and before they know it, they'll be planning for retirement.

-You can start a self-invested personal pension (SIPP) from the moment a child is born and contribute to it each year.
+You can start a self-invested personal pension (SIPP) from the moment a child is born and contribute up to £3,600 to it each tax year.
+The contribution limit of £3,600 includes tax relief paid at 20%, which means you can contribute £2,880 each year, with £720 being paid automatically by the government.

 4. Pay your grandchild's house deposit